PPCPs and EDCs in Drinking Water - Contaminants of Emerging Concern

 Understanding CEC

-Contaminants of emerging concern (CECs) pertain to any compound found in water or in a condition that had not beforehand been detected or was just present at inconsiderable levels.
-CECs can go from pharmaceuticals and Persistent Organic Pollutants (POPs) utilized in numerous mechanical procedures.
+Contaminants of emerging concern (CECs) are any compound found in water or in a condition that had not previously been detected or was present at inconsiderable levels.
+CECs can come from pharmaceuticals and persistent organic pollutants (POPs) utilized in numerous mechanical procedures.

 • Disinfection by-products (DBPs)